paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 So how can we protect against this threat?
 That's where _JSON.parse()_ comes into play.
 Using it, we make sure to parse valid JSON only.
 If the incoming string is not JSON, this method call will throw an error.

-But there is more: Since the value of our first expanded shell variable (_$1_) will likely be a multi-line string (which is very common when working with JSON), we need to make sure we can handle those.
-JavaScript provides a special syntax using backticks (`) to create [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+But there is more: Since the value of our first expanded shell variable `$1` will likely be a multi-line string (which is very common when working with JSON), we need to make sure we can handle those.
+JavaScript provides a special syntax using backticks (_`_) to create [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 Using those, we can expand multi-line strings into our JXA execution context without it throwing an error.

 But aren't backticks special characters in shell scripts?
 Indeed.
-So we need to escape them (\`) to ensure our shell runtime does not evaluate them as shell expressions.
+So we need to escape them (using backslashes) to ensure our shell runtime does not evaluate them as shell expressions.

 Let's try our attack again, but this time we will be using `JSON.parse()` to validate our input: